Linda Teplin: Research

 Teplin has served as Principal Investigator of more than a dozen large-scale empirical investigations, funded by over 25 federal agencies and private foundations.
 Her projects include the following.

 Begun in 1980, her first study investigated one of the unintended consequences of deinstitutionalization: criminalization of the mentally ill.
 Deinstitutionalization resulted in thousands of persons with psychotic and major mood disorders discharged to their communities without adequate mental health services.
 Police were increasingly required to manage these people, many of whom were homeless.
 Public health experts speculated that persons with mental disorders were arrested as a mechanism to manage them in the community, but there had been little evidence and no large-scale empirical studies to investigate this hypothesis.
 To address the "criminalization hypothesis," Teplin conducted an observational study of police officers and how they managed in their new-found role as streetcorner psychiatrists.
 The study, funded by the National Institute of Mental Health, found that because of inadequacies in the mental health system, persons with psychotic and major mood disorders had twice the arrest rate of those without a mental disorder, suggesting that incarceration had supplanted treatment.

 Her next study followed up on this finding by studying jails.
 Teplin investigated the prevalence of psychiatric disorders in jail detainees, first studying males in 1983 and then females in 1991.
 Funded by grants from the National Institute of Mental Health, she also investigated whether persons who needed mental health services received them.
 She found that 62% of male and 81% of female jail detainees had any psychiatric disorder.
-Thirty-one percent of male and 19% of female jail detainees had a psychotic or major mood disorder.
+In addition, 31% of male and 19% of female jail detainees had a psychotic or major mood disorder.
 However, only 37% of these males and 20% of these females received treatment.

 In 1995, Teplin used her MERIT award to launch the Northwestern Victimization Project, the first large-scale longitudinal study that investigated crime victimization of the mentally ill.
 This study addressed a key omission in the field.
 Prior studies had focused on the perpetration of crime by persons with psychiatric disorders, not on victimization.
 Teplin examined the rates, risk factors, and victimization patterns of 936 individuals with mental disorders who lived in the community.
-She discovered that over one quarter of the sample had been victims of violent crimes, a rate more than eleven times higher than that of the general population.
+She discovered that over one quarter of the sample had been victims of violent crimes, a rate more than 11 times higher than that of the general population.